Royal Institution: Current organisation

 In December 2021, the Institution appointed Katherine Mathieson as Director.
 In July 2018, the institution announced a new five-year strategy running from October 2018 to September 2023.
 The strategy, which sets out to double the charity's size, involves "plans for new research, development of a new national science club and open forum public policy debates".
 One new venture will be a Research Centre for Science and Culture, working with other academic groups, this "will investigate historical and contemporary examples of the relationship between science and culture".

 The institution's palatial home has been greatly enlarged and redeveloped since 1799, and is a Grade I listed building.
 The structure's last refurbishment was a £22 million project completed in 2008, intended to create a "science salon" for the public.
 As well as the famous Lecture Theatre, the building contains several function rooms, modern research facilities and a public café.
 The trustees were considering selling the building in an effort to recoup the organisation's debts, which amounted to £7 million.
 In 2013 The Ri received an anonymous donation of £4.4m and as of January 2016, the Ri is now debt-free.

 The Royal Institution Lecture Theatre.
 Here Michael Faraday first demonstrated electromagnetism.

 The institution (which it now abbreviates as 'Ri', though third parties often prefer 'RI') has a substantial public science programme and science for schools programme, holding over one hundred events per year on a wide variety of topics.
 The Christmas Lectures continue today as a series of three televised lectures aimed at children.
-The Friday Evening Discourses are monthly lectures given by eminent scientists, each limited to exactly one hour, a tradition started by Faraday.
+The Friday Evening Discourses, once weekly now monthly, are lectures given by eminent scientists and researchers, limited to exactly one hour.
 There is an annual members' ballot for tickets to the Christmas Lectures but all other events are open to the public.
 Discounts or free tickets are available to Ri Patrons and Members.
 Many other events and lectures are held both at Albemarle Street and at other venues around the country.